jmagrippis/react-googleyolo/README.md

         this.setState({ isLoading: false })

         // imaginary method, where you hit your backend with the idToken
-        // to verify it really is a valid and sign him in and get his object back authenticateWithYourBackend(credential.idToken).then(user => {
+        // to verify it really is valid, then sign them in and get their User object back authenticateWithYourBackend(credential.idToken).then(user => {
           this.setState(user)
         })